Guarding the Guardrails: A Taxonomy-Driven Approach to Jailbreak Detection: Conclusion and future works

 \subsubsection{Goal-Conflicting Attacks}

 Goal-conflicting attacks work by assigning the model multiple, conflicting goals, thereby disrupting its safety alignment.
-This family corresponds to the failure mode of Competing Objectives described by \cite{wei2023} and is also referred to as Goal Hijacking by \cite{perez2022}. \begin{itemize} [nosep] \item \textbf{Prefix Injection:} Malicious prefixes are prepended to the prompt so that the model interprets them as part of its conversational history \cite{wei2023}. \item \textbf{Instruction Masking:} Harmful content is hidden within seemingly benign instructions.
+This family corresponds to the failure mode of Competing Objectives described by \cite{wei2023} and is also referred to as Goal Hijacking by \cite{perez2022}. \begin{itemize} [nosep] \item \textbf{Prefix Injection:} Malicious prefixes are prepended to the prompt so that the model interprets them as part of its conversational history \cite{wei2023}.
+A common variant requires the model to begin its answer with a specific phrase.
+Such attacks exploit the model's tendency to preserve conversational coherence. \item \textbf{Instruction Masking:} Harmful content is hidden within seemingly benign instructions.
 The adversary may ask the model to summarize, rephrase, or add details to malicious text.
 The well-known Text Completion as Instruction attack \cite{rao2024} is a notable instance that also conceptually overlaps with the Cognitive Overload \& Attention Misalignment family. \item \textbf{Refusal Suppression:} The model is explicitly instructed to comply with the request and to avoid refusals, effectively suppressing its alignment-driven safety responses. \item \textbf{Context Ignoring:} The prompt tells the model to disregard previous instructions, safety guidelines, or contextual boundaries in order to fulfill the adversarial request. \item \textbf{Assumption of Responsibility:} Similarly to Context Ignoring, this technique encourages the model to ``think freely'', take responsibility for its answers, or ``use its own judgment'' rather than follow pre-programmed restrictions, shifting the decision burden to the model. \item \textbf{Objective Juxtaposition:} The prompt combines legitimate objectives with harmful ones, creating an internal goal conflict.
 This paring can override safety. \end{itemize}